 - The change affects only Windows 10 Version 1607.
 All previous versions of Windows are not affected.

-As mentioned earlier the policy changes are applicable only if the Secure Boot is ON, if not, the drivers signed with existing cross-signed certificate will work.
+As mentioned earlier the policy changes are applicable only if the Secure Boot is ON, if not, the drivers signed with existing cross-signed certificates will work.

 Visit MSDN to learn more about the Driver Signing changes.